-Candy O’Donel-Browne – 1st Vice President
+Candy O’Donel-Browne – Board Member Emeritus

 When Candy O’Donel-Browne was six years old, she saw her first real live deer in Yosemite.
 She was entranced.
 That magic childhood memory was the magnet that attracted her back to the area.
 Now she keeps track of them from her windows.

 She moved from the East Coast when her family had the opportunity to purchase the KOA Campground in Midpines, California.
-She operated it for over a decade.
+They operated it for over a decade.
 After she sold it, she spent a year as the Executive Director of the Mariposa Economic Development Corporation (EDC) before retiring.

 Candy helped organize the first gateway partner meetings at Mammoth Mountain in 2003, and has actively supported the organization ever since.
 She recalls operating a business that was dependent on the Park when there was very little effort made at communication between Yosemite and the surrounding gateways.
 She is delighted with the opportunity to promote the flow of useful information throughout the area.

 She has used her retirement to become immersed in a broad spectrum of community affairs.
 She currently serves on several boards and committees including the John C. Fremont Healthcare District, the new Housing Programs Advisory Committee, the YARTS Advisory Council, the Midpines Community Planning Advisory Committee, and was a founding director of the Alliance for Community Transformations and its sister organization ACT Holding, Inc., the umbrellas that operate six social service programs in Mariposa and Merced Counties.